2023NCAAWestStan-0082

 Jones jumped 22-6 1/4 (6.86) at the NCAA Outdoor Championships to also break a 32-year-old school record.
 Jones also high-jumped 6-0 (1.83), the highest by a Stanford jumper in 25 years.

-Pole vaulter Garrett Brown earned first-team All-America honors indoors with his eighth-place NCAA finish.
+Pole vaulter Garrett Brown earned first-team All-America honors indoors with his eighth-place NCAA finish in 2023.
 He and John Kroeger were NCAA outdoor qualifiers who were part of the Stanford's third-place men's team, which earned its highest team finish in 23 years.
 Another of Ignaczak's athletes, Kevin Yang, won the Pac-12 men's triple jump title and was named as an Academic All-American.

-King, also a U.S. Championships finalist, was Stanford's highest NCAA placer in the triple jump since 1960.
+King, who also reached the USATF Championships triple jump final in 2022, was Stanford's highest NCAA placer in the triple jump since 1960.
 He was the Pac-12 Scholar-Athlete of the Year for men's track and field and was named Academic All-American.
 His best jump of 55-0 1/4 (16.77m) was a Stanford absolute record.

 In Ignaczak's first outdoor season at Stanford, King advanced all the way to the U.S. Olympic Trials final, placing 12th.
 King was the first active Stanford triple jumper to advance to an Olympic Trials final since 1960.